 Once in Safe Mode, you can check whether the overheating problem is resolved.
 If it is, then it is evident that one of the third party applications on your Google Pixel is at fault here.
 Boot the device normally and start uninstalling the third-party apps one by one to check if it solves the overheating problem.

-If Google Pixel didn’t cool down even after booting in safe mode, then definitely Google Pixel overheating problem is due to one of the Google’s preinstalled application.
+If Google Pixel didn’t cool down even after booting in safe mode, then definitely Google Pixel overheating problem is due to one of Google’s preinstalled applications.

 If none of the above solutions work for you, then wiping the cache partition could be the next solution to fix Google Pixel overheating issues.
 This simple trick will wipe all the cache data on your device.
 There’s no direct option on your device to wipe cache partition.

-In order to wipe cache partition, you must follow the instructions below:
+In order to wipe the cache partition, you must follow the instructions below:

 - Power off your Google Pixel completely.

-- Enter into recovery mode by long pressing Power, Home, and Volume Up buttons altogether until the phone boots into the recovery mode.
+- Press and hold the Power and Volume down buttons altogether until the phone boots into FastBoot mode.

-- Navigate to “wipe cache partition” using volume down button and hit the Power button to confirm.
+- Navigate to “wipe cache partition” using Volume down and hit the Power button to confirm.